Scottsdale Child Custody Lawyers

 How kdlaw P.C.
 Can Help

 Family courts decide custody based on the underlying guideline of what is in the child’s best interests.
 Courts generally favor joint custody arrangements because children benefit the most from a continuing relationship with both parents.
 Only when a parent might pose a danger to the child will a court resort to sole custody, limited parenting time, or supervised visitation.
+Our team will always work to help you resolve this issue in the most amicable manner possible.
+However, when necessary, we will take your case to court and work diligently on your behalf to preserve your parental rights as well as your child’s best interests.

 We Always Strive to Provide the Best Service